 Thumb rings are better for a clean release, but the tape is easier to get hold of (particularly if you only want to practice a thumb draw with a recurve bow).

-- Now you can start drawing the bow.
+2. Now, you can start drawing the bow.
 Clench your little, middle, and ring finger into a fist.
 Hold the index finger and thumb in an “L” shape.
 Place the thumb around the bottom of the nock.
-Place the index finger gently on the fingernail of the thumb without pressing down hard.
+Place the index finger gently on the thumb’s fingernail without pressing down hard.

 Can You Use A Thumb Draw With A Normal Recurve Bow?